Megan Campbell: Playing style

 According to her Liverpool manager Matt Beard, Campbell is an adaptable left-sided defensive player: "Meg offers a bit of versatility as she can play centre-back or left-back".
 Throughout her career she has been renowned as a long throw-in specialist: "Fortunately, my arms are quite hyper-mobile and can go further back than the average person".
 In 2020 Campbell declared that she wanted to be known for more than her exceptionally long throw-ins and persistent injuries.
+In April 2025 at the London City Lionesses, Kent training ground.
+Campbell broke the Guinness World Record for the longest ever throw-in by a female footballer at 37.55m.